This LibGuide is a resource for all Law 627 students. This guide is the best resource for answering questions about studying legal research.

-For specific course information and additional resources posted by your professor, use the links below to access the individual course page assigned to your section.
+For specific Law 627, Fall 2020, course information and additional resources posted by your professor, use the links below to access the individual course page assigned to your section.
 [You will be prompted to login.]

 Quimbee provides video tutorials on core law school subjects.
-As part of your Legal Research (LAW 627) course Quimbee lessons may be assigned or recommended.
-You must create a Quimbee.com account to view these lessons.
-The Law Library subscribes to Quimbee on your behalf.
-Use the link below to create an account at no charge to you.
+As part of the Law 627 course, Quimbee lessons may be assigned or recommended.
+Students must create a Quimbee.com account to view these lessons.
+The Law Library subscribes to Quimbee on behalf of College of Law students.
+Use the link below to create an account.

 A complete Legal Research & Writing Course is available on Quimbee.com.
 Each tab of this LibGuide provides direct links to related Quimbee.com content.

 Welcome to the Law 627 LibGuide.
 This semester you will be introduced to and practice the skills needed to search for relevant legal authority, both in print and electronic forms.
 These skills and conventions include how to find, choose, and cite to appropriate authority; how to evaluate legal resources; the ethical use of information in the law; and the legal research process.